-Police interviewing a victim of pickpockets in Barcelona, Spain
+Barcelona: Police interviewing a victim of pickpockets on La Rambla, Spain, Travel Safety 3.

 Don’t get drugged (by someone you don’t really know!)